Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Feature Engineering

-Useful events are not limited to ones that are associated with variables in the system's software and firmware and with logic signals in the hardware.
+Useful features are not limited to ones that are associated with variables in the system's software and firmware and with logic signals in the hardware.
+For root-causing post-silicon test data, the test equipment and environmental effects can also be considered in feature engineering process, in addition to design or manufacturing features associated with integration of a die into packages and boards, and die usage conditions.
 Sensor data collecting temperature, frequency and voltage information is often very important information for root-causing, and this is true for PM in particular.
-For root-causing post-silicon test and in-field operation monitoring trace data, the test equipment and environmental effects (such as the temperature in the environment) can also be considered in feature engineering process.